/ Updated 22 Apr 2026 45 min read / ,

 The interaction between job-level, command-level, and runtime-level tries configuration is complex.
 A global default in config/queue.php would provide a single, visible safety net.

 Suggested fix: Add a default_tries option to config/queue.php that applies when neither the job class nor the command line specifies a value.
+And update job.queued.stub to include $tries, $backoff, and $timeout -- commented out if you want, just so the developer sees them.

 5. Race condition in maxExceptions counter initialization